iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.44.0/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 4 reviews"/>
 </p>

+> Easy to use<br> :date: __2021-01-29 05:06:48__

+> Good<br> :date: __2021-01-28 10:24:42__

+> Registration wasn't completely straightforward but having jumped through all the necessary hoops (good to know the security is very high level) it all seems to work nicely and will save calls and maybe even visits to our surgery.<br> :date: __2021-01-28 08:48:42__

+> Good app to view medication and appointments etc and to send message to your GP would be great if you could view up and coming hospital consultant appointments also<br> :date: __2021-01-27 14:01:14__

+> It was quite a fiddly process to register but the app is very good and it saves me time when I need to order a repeat prescription or use eConsult.<br> :date: __2021-01-26 12:43:38__

+> After an initial problem with my photograph, I used my Driving license and it worked fine 🙂<br> :date: __2021-01-23 15:25:13__

 > After settling into using the app for Months, suddenly without reason or warning my online delivery pharmacist was changed to a "collect only" service from a village chemist miles away.
 I blamed the app at first but it was the chemist who had moved to new premises.
 The app still works pretty well although i still have no access to my medical records.
 Overall I am happy<br> :date: __2021-01-23 07:10:51__

-> Good app to view medication and appointments etc and to send message to your GP<br> :date: __2021-01-22 12:13:02__

 > Very good so far<br> :date: __2021-01-20 14:47:58__

 > Overall I like the app but am unable to change my nominated Pharmacy or even see which one it is nominated.<br> :date: __2021-01-20 10:17:56__

 > Usually have no issues.
 One or two problems have occurred but were sorted quickly.
 I use it to order repeat prescriptions.
 Have not used it for anything else.
 Edit: have also used it to make contact with my gp and asked questions.
 It's useful if it's not a serious issue that needs face to face appointments.<br> :date: __2021-01-18 02:08:09__

-> Although I had some initial problems with system registration I now find the app a very useful single point of access to medical advice, prescription reordering, making GP appointments and access to my records.<br> :date: __2021-01-15 21:52:12__

-> Great App, I think it could be improved by the addition of a screen that shows your NHS number as a QR code or barcode.
-Then if I had to go to a surgery or mass vaccination I could just scan my barcode when I check in.<br> :date: __2021-01-15 12:08:50__

-> Handy quick and simple access to prescription ordering and nhs information.<br> :date: __2021-01-08 16:54:15__

-> Worked well for me.
-Better than holding on the phone<br> :date: __2021-01-08 16:26:55__

-> Waiting for my id to be checked says takes upto 2 hours buts its been 10, need to order a prescription since i can no longer email my GP, ref: CID2001<br> :date: __2021-01-08 11:12:51__